dsccommunity/SqlServerDsc/README.md

 ##### Managed Service Accounts

-If a service account username have a dollar sign at the end of the name it will be considered a Managed Service Account.
+If a service account username has a dollar sign at the end of the name it will be considered a Managed Service Account.
 Any password passed in the credential object will be ignored, meaning the account is not expected to need a '*SVCPASSWORD' argument in the setup arguments.